elidare/elidare-f1-statistics/README.md

 This visualisation helps fans to quickly access the basic information of a specific season or driver, which can be useful in any discussions on the subject.

 ## To-do
-- fix tooltips margin
-- CircuitMap css for header
 - circuits api: body is 4-digit, return empty result if request is incorrect
-- think of more statistics to display
+- think of more statistics to display - 2 requests more
-- make the page look nice
 - take care about todos

 ## Project history